cssinjs/jss/docs/react-jss.md

 ### Whitelist injected props

-By default "classes" and "theme" are going to be injected to the child component over props.
+By default "classes" and "theme" are going to be injected into the child component over props.
 Property `theme` is only passed when you use a function instead of styles object.
 If you want to whitelist some of them, you can now use option `inject`.
-For e.g. if you want to access the StyleSheet instance, you need to pass `{inject: ['sheet']}` and it will be available as `props.sheet`.
+E.g., if you want to access the StyleSheet instance, you need to pass `{inject: ['sheet']}` and it will be available as `props.sheet`.

 All user props passed to the HOC will still be forwarded as usual.